 found in the ground.
 Are there dinosaur fossils

 I recently took an old idea, which I love, Henny

 Penny's The Sky Is Falling, and made it my own in

 my easy reader Down the Well.
-The hen
+The hen hears a

-must have fallen down the well!
+fallen down the well!

 I remember times, as a child, when I wanted to

 play with someone but no one was available.
 My

 sport, visiting friends, on holidays etc. My easy